Gender disparities in health: International states of gender disparities in health

-According to the World Health Organization (WHO) gender discrimination in relation to lack of access and provision of health in this region is supported by concrete survey data.
+According to the World Health Organization (WHO) gender discrimination in relation to lack of access, and provision of health in this region is supported by concrete survey data.
 In the European Region, 1 in 5 women have been domestic violence victims, while honour killings, female genital mutilation, and bride kidnapping still occur.
-Additional studies done by the WHO have found that immigrant women face a 43% higher risk of having an underweight child, 61% greater risk of having a child with congenital malformations, and 50% higher chance of perinatal mortality.
-In European countries, women make up the majority of those unemployed, earning an average 15% less than men while 58% were observed to be unemployed.
+Additional studies done by the WHO have found that immigrant women face a 43% higher risk of having an underweight child, a 61% greater risk of having a child with congenital malformations, and a 50% higher chance of perinatal mortality.
+In European countries, women make up the majority of those unemployed, earning an average of 15% less than men while 58% were observed to be unemployed.
 Differences in wages are even greater in the Eastern part of the region, as represented in the comparison of wages between women (4954 US dollars) in Albania versus men (9143 US dollars.)